 In the event of an outbreak of a vaccine-preventable disease in school, the local health officer has the authority to exclude a susceptible staff member.
 If excluded, he/she is not eligible to receive sick leave benefits because of the exclusion itself.
 To qualify for benefits, he/she must be ill or temporarily physically-disabled, or is otherwise provided for in a collective bargaining agreement.

+Blood or Other Potentially Infectious Material

 The superintendent or designee will evaluate all job duties of district employees to determine which employees have reasonably anticipated on-the-job exposure to blood or other potentially infectious material.
 The district will maintain a list of job classifications where employees have reasonably anticipated exposure to blood or other potentially infectious material.
 The hepatitis B vaccine will be provided at the district's expense to all employees identified as having risk of directly contacting blood or other potentially infectious material at work.
-In the event that an employee has a specific exposure to blood or other potentially infectious material, the employee will be provided, at district expense, with confidential medical evaluation, follow-up and treatment, if indicated.
+In the event that an employee has a specific exposure to blood or other potentially infectious material, the employee will be provided, at district expense, with confidential medical evaluation and other follow-up as required by law.

 The district will provide annual training to all employees with reasonably anticipated exposure to blood or other potentially infectious material.
 All employees will receive district provided training on HIV/AIDS within six months of initial employment.